svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 ![User management](Sitecore_Demo_Portal_headless_development/image-20242245257914.png)

-With the **View Deployment Details** button we get to a screen where we can follow the deployment progress:
+With the **View Deployment Details** button, we get to a screen where we can follow the deployment progress:

 ![Deployment progress](Sitecore_Demo_Portal_headless_development/image-20242245520362.png)